 We believe in the same organization that existed in the Primitive Church, namely, apostles, prophets, pastors, teachers, evangelists, and so forth. -Sixth Article of Faith

-The Fellowship is a nondenominational form of the Latter Day Saint movement, or Mormonism.
+The Fellowship is a movement, not a church or denomination.
+We are a nondenominational part of the Latter Day Saint movement, or Mormonism.
 The family is the first layer.
 Because all that are called may hold the keys of the priesthood, the father and/or mother may be the spiritual leader in the home.
 This is for them to workout through prayer and revelation.
 The same is true for same-sex couples.
-And, in polygamous or polyandrous relationship, it is recommended the decision be put to a vote.
+And, in polygamous relationships, it is recommended the decision be put to a vote.

-Synagogues or Congregations are not actually officially or legally a part of the Fellowship, but nondenominational churches that works with us.
+Synagogues or Congregations are not actually officially or legally a part of the Fellowship, but nondenominational churches that work and are associated with us.
 These may be legally organized locally, or not.
-They may chose to associate with us, but as we are not a traditional church we are working together as Saints united in Christ.
+They may chose to associate with us, or merely use the resources we make available.
+As we are not a traditional church we are working together as Saints united in Christ.

 We recommend Congregations be led by members of the High Priesthood, known as a Bishopric: a High Priest, a High Priestess, and a First Deacon.
 These three should act as one, are called of the Lord, as sustained by the congregation.
 They may be supported by one male and one female first elder and one male and one female first deacon.